 Example 01: Using Solver to Interpret Linear Programming in Excel

 Let’s assume we have a decision model used in ABC Electronics.
 Here, each LED TV gives a Profit of $100, Costs $450, and Space Needed 0.6 units.
-The same parameters are given for AC and Refrigerator also.
+The same parameters are given for AC and Refrigerator.
 The company has $60000 as Capital and 100 units of space available in hand.

 Now, we’ll determine the optimum Order Amounts for the above three products which will make the maximum Total Profit.
 Also, won’t cross the boundary of Capital Available.
 So, without further delay, let’s dive in!